Quasi Model-Assisted Estimators under Nonresponse in Sample Surveys: Basic Setup

-\cite{bre:ops:17:modelassist} show that, under some regularity conditions and for some specific working models including heteroscedastic multiple regression, linear mixed models, and some statistical learning techniques, the model-assisted estimator $\widehat{t}_{m_s}$ based on $m_s(\cdot)$ is 1) asymptotically design unbiased and 2) asymptotically more efficient than the HT estimator provided that the ``residuals'' $\{ y_k - m_s(\xb_k) \}$ have less variability than the ``raw values'' $\{ y_k \}$.
-This holds regardless of the quality of working model $\xi$.
+\cite{bre:ops:17:modelassist} report that, under some regularity conditions and for some specific working models including heteroscedastic multiple regression, linear mixed models, and some statistical learning techniques, the model-assisted estimator $\widehat{t}_{ma}$ is 1) asymptotically design unbiased and 2) asymptotically more efficient than the HT estimator if the working model provides good approximations $\widehat{m}_s(\xb_k)$ for $y_k$.